jklayman/DSC-232-Project/README.md

 # Enviromnent Setup

 Due to the large amount of data, we had to alter our setup accordingly.

+In our Jupyter session creation, we gave ourselves 110 cores, with 240GB per node.
+We used the base singularity file image `~/esolares/spark_py_latest_jupyter_dsc232r.sif` and `singularitypro`.

-The code snippet below details our environmnent:
+The code snippet below details our Spark Session environmnent:
 ```py
 sc = SparkSession.builder \
     .appName("FastGroupByCount") \